microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Observer.External.OnBox.document.md

 the kernel.
 This is the final protocol conversion between the kernel's telemetry system and the remote processor.
 In OpenTelemetry, the OLTP protocol is utilized; however, gRPC or other protocols may also be used.

+Meeting Notes:
+1. Champion one External Processor extensibility model - to normalize differences found in different kernels
+1. Capabilities like suppression of logs
+1.